• Skip to primary navigation

 Having been fed on a steady diet of Aidan O’Brien seemingly plundering the majority of the English Classic contests in recent years, one might expect it to prove a pretty tall order for the British handlers to cross the Irish Sea and master O’Brien and his predecessors in their own back yard.
 However, a look through the history of this race shows that to do so is far from an impossible task.

-The likes of Dick Hern, Sir Henry Cecil, Ed Dunlop and John Gosden have all tasted success in this race over the years, and it is in fact an English trainer who sits atop the all-time list, with Sir Michael Stoute leading the way on six wins.
-Aidan O’Brien is never far away from the top of the tree in these races though, and it would be something of a surprise were he not to claim top spot in the coming seasons given the vast arsenal he has at his disposal.
+The likes of Dick Hern, Sir Henry Cecil, Ed Dunlop and John Gosden have all tasted success in this race over the years, and it was in fact an English trainer who sat atop the all-time list for many years with Sir Michael Stoute on six wins.
+Aidan O’Brien has since surpassed that number though, claiming top spot in his own right in 2023 with his seventh winner, Savethelastdance.
+It would be no surprise to see O’Brien extend his lead in the coming seasons given the vast arsenal he has at his disposal.

 Other Races of Note at Curragh